 Another important facet of the University's public mission is service -- to its community, state, nation, and the world in such areas as public health, education, social issues, economic development, and family support systems.

 Founded in 1801 in Columbia, the University of South Carolina began providing programs in communities statewide in the 1950s and 1960s.
 At that time, a network of campuses was established in response to community initiative and support for accessible, affordable educational programs principally for local citizens.
-In the 1970s, the Aiken and Upstate (now USC Upstate) senior campuses were granted the authority to award baccalaureate degrees.
+In the 1970s, the Aiken and Spartanburg senior campuses were granted the authority to award baccalaureate degrees.
 The Beaufort campus was given this same authority in 2002.
-While the regional campuses, the senior campuses, and the Columbia campus all pursue teaching, research, creative activity, and service, each does so with an emphasis suited to its individual campus mission.
+While the regional campuses, the senior campuses, and the Columbia campus all pursue teaching, research, creative activity, and service, they do so with an emphasis suited to their individual campus missions.

-As a major teaching and research institution, USC, located in the state capital in Columbia, has long offered a comprehensive range of undergraduate and graduate programs through the doctoral level.
-With a mission of teaching, research, and service, USC addresses the state's needs for master's level, professional, and doctoral education, for conducting and sharing research, and for responding to statewide and regional demands for educational resources and professional expertise.
+As a major teaching and research institution, USC Columbia has long offered a comprehensive range of undergraduate and graduate programs through the doctoral level.
+With a mission of teaching, research, and service, USC Columbia addresses the state's needs for master's level, professional, and doctoral education, for conducting and sharing research, and for responding to statewide and regional demands for educational resources and professional expertise.

-Separately accredited by the Southern Association of Colleges and Schools (SACS), Aiken, Beaufort, and Upstate take as their primary mission the delivery of basic undergraduate education to their respective areas.
+Separately accredited by the Southern Association of Colleges and Schools (SACS), Aiken and Spartanburg take as their primary mission the delivery of basic undergraduate education to their respective service areas.
+SACS accreditation for the Beaufort campus is pending.
 These senior campuses also offer graduate-level coursework through the University's Extended Graduate Campus program, and sometimes offer master's degree programs in response to regional demand.